dojo/docs/releasenotes/migration-2.0.rst

   { foo: 1, bar: 2 }

-TODO: IIRC single quotes are also invalid.
+Also, single quotes are invalid, you must use double quotes for keys and string values.

 Parser
 ------